vladmandic/face-api/README.md

 Included in `./dist` are:

-- face-api.cjs: CJS format, used by NodeJS import/require (default for node)
+- face-api.cjs: CJS format, used by NodeJS import/require (default for node and browser require/import)
 - face-api.ejs: ESM format, used by Browser
-- face-api.js:  IIFE format, used by Browser (default for browser)
+- face-api.js:  IIFE format, used by Browser (default for browser script)
 - face-api.min.js:  Minified IIFE format, used by Browser

 If you want to rebuild use: